Regional and Online Bachelor’s Admissions

 - Credits earned through professional or organizational training programs or industry-recognized licensure programs that Springfield College has an established articulation in place.
 For example, CDA, Police Academies, Community Action Partnership, National Head Start, Certified Addictions Counselor, Substance Abuse Counselor, BEST Apprenticeship Program, CADAC, LAC, LCDC, CSAC, CNA, LPN, RN, or the YMCA.
 Students may have additional transfer opportunities and should check with their Admissions Assistant.

-- Licensure and training programs other than those already reviewed and evaluated by PCS as reflected in the PCS Experiential Learning Handbook will be reviewed on a case-by-case basis, a $200 fee is required.
+- Licensure and training programs other than those already reviewed and evaluated by Springfield College will be reviewed on a case-by-case basis, a $200 fee is required.

 - Credits will not be posted to the student’s official Springfield College transcript until they completed one term.